Industry for Vaccination Alberta Coalition

 About the Coalition

-The Industry for Vaccination (IFV) Alberta Coalition is a collaboration between private sector organizations committed to aiding the provincial government in vaccination uptake in Alberta, and leveraging private sector resources as part of a broader humanitarian effort to protect both lives and livelihoods.
+The Industry for Vaccination (IFV) Coalition is a collaboration between private sector organizations committed to aiding the provincial government in vaccination uptake in Alberta, leveraging private sector resources as part of a broader humanitarian effort to protect both lives and livelihoods.

 - ABB Canada

 - ACESO Medical

 - Maple Leaf Foods